ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Replay attacks

-Replay attacks are not particularly concerning for SCITT or SCRAPI: once a statement is made, it is intended to be immutable and non-repudiable, so making it twice should not lead to any particular issues.
+Replay attacks are not particularly concerning for SCITT or SCRAPI:
+Once a statement is made, it is intended to be immutable and non-repudiable, so making it twice should not lead to any particular issues.
 There could be issues at the payload level (for instance, the statement "it is raining" may true when first submitted but not when replayed), but being payload-agnostic implementations of SCITT services cannot be required to worry about that.

 If the semantic content of the payload are time dependent and susceptible to replay attacks in this way then timestamps MAY be added to the protected header signed by the Issuer.